barsoom/ex-remit/README.md

 First time:

-    # Edit the `config/test.exs` and `config/dev.exs` to set a Postgres username
+    # Ensure that `config/test.exs` and `config/dev.exs` have the right DB config for you.

-    # Creates DB and migrates
+    # Create DB and migrate:
     mix ecto.setup

+    # Verify that tests run:
+    mix test

+    # Start the server:
     mix phx.server

-    # In a a new shell: Get some fake data via the webhook
+    # In a a separate shell, get some fake data via the webhook:
     mix wh.commits
     mix wh.comments